kauri-io/Content/ENS/ens-beginners-guide.md

 Many Ethereum libraries, including Web3.js now support ENS lookups out-of-the-box.
 Unfortunately using ENS is not as intuitive as the library documentation suggests; there are a number of things to look out for.

 To demonstrate how to lookup ENS names we will write a simple Node.js command-line tool called `enslookup`.
-Given an ENS name as an argument it will query the ENS registry for information about that name.
+Given an ENS name as an argument it queries the ENS registry for information about that name.

 ### Prerequisites

-First you will need to install Node.js and npm by following the install instructions on the [Node.js website](https://nodejs.org/ "Node.js").
+First install Node.js and npm by following the install instructions on the [Node.js website](https://nodejs.org/ "Node.js").

-If you are not running a full mainnet Ethereum node, you will need to setup an Infura endpoint for connecting.
+If you are not running a full mainnet Ethereum node, you need to setup an Infura endpoint for connecting.
 This is easy to do - just sign up on the [infura.io](https://infura.io) website.
 Create a new project and copy the mainnet URL.
-It will be something like this: `mainnet.infura.io/v3/<your project id>`.
+It should be something like this: `mainnet.infura.io/v3/<your project id>`.

 Now set your Infura URL including `https://` at the beginning, as an environment variable.
-This will only set it for the current session so if you close your terminal window you will need to do it again.
+This only sets it for the current session so if you close your terminal window you will need to do it again.

 On Linux or macOS:
 ```shell